Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Results

 The variation of mean prolateness $\la p \ra$ with $Pe$ corresponding to different $\tilde \e$ is shown in Fig.\ref{fig_PeS}.
 The equilibrium ring state at $\tilde \e=1$ remains relatively unaltered up to $Pe \approx 0.1$, where the ring transitions into an open helix.
 On the other hand, $\la p \ra$ increases with $\tilde \e$ at $Pe=0$ to vanish at large $\tilde \e$, as the equilibrium ring gets into globule-like shape; see Fig.\ref{fig_RgVar} as well.
 With increasing $Pe$, the equilibrium globules at $\tilde \e=2$ and $2.4$ become ring-like, showing a decrease in $\la p \ra$ reaching a negative minimum at an intermediate value of $Pe$ ($Pe=10^{-3}$) before increasing with activity as the rings open up.
 This suggests that treadmilling activity can regulate the formation of FtsZ rings.
 This feature is further characterized using the three principal radii of gyration $\la \l_i \ra^{1/2}$ with $i=1,2,3$, for $\tilde\e=2.4$ shown in the inset of Fig.\ref{fig_PeS}.
-At $Pe=10^{-3}$, $\la \l_1 \ra$ and $\la \l_2 \ra$ becomes largest as the ring widens and associated with this $\la \l_3 \ra$ gets to the smallest value signifying the maximal thinning of the ring.
+At $Pe=10^{-3}$, $\la \l_1 \ra$ and $\la \l_2 \ra$ becomes largest as the ring widens and associated with this $\la \l_3 \ra$ gets to the smallest value signifying the maximal thinning of the ring. \dc{An equilibrium globule, stabilized by lateral attraction, can be flattened by the combined effects of treadmilling activity and intrinsic asphericity.
+Together, these factors can break the spherical symmetry, transforming the shape into a ring.}